Last Updated on

 How To Become a Child Therapist

 Like most therapists, the path to becoming a child therapist begins with a bachelor’s degree in psychology or a related field.
-From there, according to psychology.org, one should earn a Master’s degree in child development or clinical psychology.
-Once one has a master’s degree and the requisite amount of supervised clinical experience, they are nearly qualified to start working as a child therapist.
+From there, one should earn a Master’s degree in child development or clinical psychology, and accrue the requisite number of supervised hours of clinical experience.

 How To Become a Family Therapist